ansys/pymapdl/docs/source/user_guide/mapdl.rst

 Running a Batch
 ---------------
-Instead of running an ANSYS batch by calling ANSYS with an input file, you can instead define a function that runs MAPDL.
+Instead of running an MAPDL batch by calling MAPDL with an input file, you can instead define a function that runs MAPDL.
 This example runs a mesh convergence study based on the maximum stress of a cylinder with torsional loading.